lutorm/N132EA/Operations.md

 ## Aircraft Scheduling

-1. Aircraft scheduling is done on a first-come, first-served basis done through Google Calendar, and may be cancelled at any time.
+1. Aircraft scheduling is done on a first-come, first-served basis through Google Calendar, and may be cancelled at any time.
 1. There are no minimum or maximum limits on the time for which a member may schedule an aircraft, but members are expected to bear in mind that all members are entitled to equal access to the